belgaard/Leantest/Inside_LeanTest_Net.md

 LeanTest.Net only knows about mocks and state handlers that you explicitly expose to it.
 This is the only way; LeanTest.Net will never magically find mocks and state handlers using reflection.
 This is what we call the *no magic* principle.

-You expose your preferred IoC container by implementing a simple interface (as described TODO: link,
+You expose your preferred IoC container by implementing a simple interface (or simply get the implementation from the *LeanTest.DI.DotNetCore* package if you use .NET Core/.NET 5),

 ```csharp
 public interface IIocContainer